Skip to main content

 Assigning a logical tab order in interactive PDF forms enables users of assistive technology to navigate from one form field to the next using the Tab key, ensuring a sensible and efficient experience for them.
 This feature facilitates smooth interaction with the form and improves accessibility for all users.

 Tagging plays a vital role in PDF accessibility.
-It:
+This is because it:

 • Guarantees compatibility with assistive technology